AUEB-BALab/repo-evaluate/docs/README.md

 #### Building:

-- This project uses [Python Poetry](https://python-poetry.org/) for dependancy maangment whilts including a poetry.lock file
+- This project uses [Python Poetry](https://python-poetry.org/) for dependency management wilts including a poetry.lock file
 - There are 2 ways you can build the project:
   1) Using Poetry
      - Run `poetry install`